elissaiosko/frontend-developer-assignment/README.md

 # Timescale Frontend Programming Assignment

-Thank you for taking the time to apply for a frontend position at Timescale!
+Thank you for taking the time to apply for a front end position at Timescale!
-We hope you'll enjoy this small coding assignment that was designed to illustrate your coding skills.
-It should take around 3 hours to complete at a time of your choosing.
+Because we get hundreds of applicants for the front end positions, we are asking applicants to build a small React component.
+This exercise should take around 3 hours to complete at a time of your choosing and should follow the instructions below.
 If you have any questions, feel free to reach out to us and we'll be happy to help.
 Happy hacking!

 ## Assignment